shadzxy/NZDemonList/README.md

 **All top 150 Pointercrate records that are a "New Hardest" must be accepted on Pointercrate before your NZDL record is accepted.

-Website made by Shadz with the help of [The Shitty List template.](https://github.com/TheShittyList/GDListTemplate) Contact me on discord if you want to request any website changes/report bugs (@shadzhog)
+Website made by Shadz with the help of [The Shitty List template.](https://github.com/TheShittyList/GDListTemplate) Contact me on discord if you want to request any website changes/report bugs (@shadfoxx)